20 Top Gifts for 9-Year-Old Girls That Work

 Adidas No-Show Athletic Socks Collection

-Why we like it: Six pairs means no sock emergencies on busy school mornings.
+Why I like it: Six pairs means no sock emergencies on busy school mornings.

 Pink, blue, and white pairs hide completely inside sneakers.
 Moisture-wicking keeps feet dry through PE and recess.
 The three stripes peek out just enough for brand recognition.
 Lightweight fabric prevents bunching in shoes.